Topzle Topzle

 Matt Stone

-The central figure of Christianity, Jesus lives in an ordinary house and hosts a talk show on the local TV-station, and is the leader of the Super Best Friends, a superhero team primarily composed of religious figures.
+The central figure of Christianity, Jesus lives in an ordinary house and hosts a talk show on the local television station, and is the leader of the Super Best Friends, a superhero team primarily composed of religious figures.

 The Spirit of Christmas: Jesus vs. Frosty